Students' Union UCL: Student officers

-Alongside Student Trustees and additional Sports Reps.
+There are also student trustees and additional sports representatives.

 Clubs and societies

-UCL has numerous clubs and societies which include, sports, film, drama, martial arts, politics and degree-subjects.
+UCL has numerous clubs and societies, which include sports, film, drama, martial arts, politics and degree-subjects.

-The Union's Debating Society, founded in 1829 as the Literary and Philosophical Society, is one of the oldest student debating societies in the UK.
+The union's Debating Society, founded in 1829 as the Literary and Philosophical Society, is one of the oldest student debating societies in the UK.

-The UCL Film & TV Society, founded in 1948, is one of the oldest in the country, it still has a dedicated studio space on campus and continues to both make and screen films; Christopher Nolan and Emma Thomas met and developed some of their earliest films at the society.
+The UCL Film & TV Society, founded in 1948, is one of the oldest in the country.
+It still has a dedicated studio space on campus and continues to both make and screen films.
+Christopher Nolan and Emma Thomas met and developed some of their earliest films at the society.